 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-The Group is aware that the path towards sustainable development requires policies, tools and actions that protect the environment.
-Responsibility towards future generations requires a strong commitment to careful use of natural resources and minimisation of the impacts.
+The Group is aware that the path towards sustainable development requires policies, tools and actions to protect the environment.
+Responsibility towards future generations requires a strong commitment to the careful use of natural resources and minimisation of impacts.

-With regard to direct environmental impacts, i.e. those generated by offices, stores, logistics centre and production site in Romania, in line with previous years, the Group is focusing its efforts on:
+With regards to direct environmental impacts, i.e. those generated by its offices, stores, logistics hub and production sites, in line with

 • monitoring and assessing environmental impacts to identify and implement improvement measures

 • using more efficient technologies and lighting systems and environmentally friendly IT tools